- SQOOP is a tool designed to transfer data between Hadoop and relational databases.

 - We can use sqoop to import data from a relational database management system such as Mysql or oracle into the HADOOP DISTRIBUTED FILE SYSTEM (HDFS)

-Also, we can use sqoop to transform the data in Hadoop Map Reduce and the export the data back to on RDBMS
+- Also, we can use sqoop to transform the data in Hadoop Map Reduce and then export the data back to RDBMS

-Sqoop automate most of this process, relying on the database to describe the schema for the data to be imported.
+- Sqoop automates most of this process, relying on the database to describe the schema for the data to be imported.

 For example, the following adjusts the character set used by Mysql dump.

-This insures that transaction buffers do not grow without bond and cause out-of-memory conditions.
+- This ensures that transaction buffers do not grow without bond and cause out-of-memory conditions.

 Ex:- Sqoop export – connect jdbc: Mysql://db.example.com/foo

 Sqoop provides an incremental import mode, which can be used to retrieve only rows newer than some previously – imported set of rows

 1) check—column: specifies the column to be examined when determining which rows to import.

 2) incremental(mode): specifies how sqoop determines which rows are new and legal values for mode include append and last modified.